Black Sesame vs White Sesame Seeds: Which is good for health?

 Are black sesame seeds healthier than white sesame seeds?

-The nutritional value of black and white sesame seeds varies, with each offering its unique set of health benefits.
-It’s essential to consider your dietary needs when choosing between the two.
+The nutritional value of black and white sesame seeds varies, with each offering a unique set of health benefits.
+When choosing between the two, it’s essential to consider your dietary needs.

 Can sesame seeds help with hair growth?

 Sesame seeds are a good source of nutrients like iron and calcium, which can contribute to healthy hair.
-However, other factors, such as overall diet and genetics, also play a role in hair health.
+However, other factors, such as diet and genetics, also affect hair health.

 Are there any side effects of consuming sesame seeds?